venkatsvpr/BigDataAnalytics/README.md

 #Directory Structures:
-Part1 - Contains the part-1 of the project.
+Part1 - Contains the part-1 of the project.<br />
 |--- Ch3/Ch4/Ch5 - Contains the python code for Chapter3/4/5

 Part2 - Contains the part-2 of the project